-I AVON 101 150 hours 4 credits Introduction, goals and objectives; Flight, Engine, Communication & Navigation Instruments and others.
+- I AVON 101 180 hours 6 credits Introduction, goals and objectives; Flight, Engine, Communication & Navigation Instruments and others.
 This study program will provide the participant the ability to understand and discuss all aviation instruments.
 Knowledge of analog, pressure measuring instruments and Pitot tubes.
-All communication and navigation instruments including collision avoidance will be covered.

-II AVON 102 150 hours 4 credits Familiarization and understanding of Electronic Flight Instrument Systems and Aircraft Flight Management Systems (FMS).
+All communication and navigation instruments including collision avoidance will be covered. - II AVON 102 180 hours 6 credits Familiarization and understanding of Electronic Flight Instrument Systems and Aircraft Flight Management Systems (FMS).

-This course discusses the theory, the construction and the troubleshooting of Electronic Flight Displays.
-It also includes the xplanation of all integrated supporting systems within the unit.
+This course will explain the theory, the construction and the troubleshooting of Electronic Flight Displays.
+It also includes the explanation of all integrated supporting systems within the unit.
 This course also includes overall study of the aircraft FMS instrument and its functions.
 The importance of this aircraft system manager includes all electronic data processing instruments such as, ILS, GPS Steering, RNAV Approaches, Cockpit Weather Systems as well as Fuel Management Systems and others.